artefactual/atom-docs/user-manual/administer/settings.rst

 :term:`Administrators <administrator>` can configure default sort order for the browse display as either "alphabetic" or "last updated" for logged-in users.
+"Last updated" will display records most recently added or edited at the top of the results, allowing users to explore what has changed.
+By default, the sort order is set to "Last updated" for authenticated users.

 .. seealso::